-Agencies must report the details of approved Instruments of Assurance with a value exceeding \$5,000,000 to Treasury as part of the Agency's financial reporting obligations.
+Agencies must report the details of all approved Instruments of Assurance with a potential liability exceeding \$1,000,000 to Treasury as part of the Agency's financial reporting obligations.

-4.1 Agencies must report the details of approved Instruments of Assurance with a value exceeding \$5,000,000 to Treasury on or before the due date prescribed for the Agency's financial reporting obligations.
+4.1 Agencies must report the details of all Instruments of Assurance with a potential liability exceeding \$1,000,000 to Treasury on or before the due date prescribed for the Agency's financial reporting obligations.